 Hive 3 tables are ACID (Atomicity, Consistency, Isolation, and Durability)-compliant.
-Hive 3 write and read operations improve the performance of transactional tables in comparison with Hive 2.
+Hive 3 write and read operations improve the performance of transactional tables.
 Atomic operations include simple writes and inserts, writes to multiple partitions, and multiple inserts in a single SELECT statement.
 A read operation is not affected by changes that occur during the operation.
 You can insert or delete data, and it remains consistent throughout software and hardware crashes.
 Creation and maintenance of Hive tables is simplified because there is no longer any need to bucket tables.